-- Decide whether you want to host the CP server on a single-node VCS cluster, or on an SFHA cluster. - Symantec recommends hosting the CP server on an SFHA cluster to make the CP server highly available. - If you host the CP server on an SFHA cluster, review the following information.
-Make sure you make the decisions and meet these prerequisites when you set up the CP server: - You must set up shared storage for the CP server database during your CP server setup.
+- Decide whether you want to host the CP server on a single-node VCS cluster, or on an SFHA cluster. - Veritas recommends hosting the CP server on an SFHA cluster to make the CP server highly available. - If you host the CP server on an SFHA cluster, review the following information.
+Make sure you make the decisions and meet these prerequisites when you set up the CP server: - You must set up shared storage for the CP server database during your CP server setup. - Decide whether you want to configure server-based fencing for the SFHA cluster (application cluster) with a single CP server as coordination point or with at least three coordination points.

-- Decide whether you want to configure server-based fencing for the SFHA cluster (application cluster) with a single CP server as coordination point or with at least three coordination points. - Symantec recommends using at least three coordination points. - Decide whether you want to configure the CP server cluster for IPM-based 3 communication or HTTPS communication or both. - For IPM-based communication, the CP server on release 6.1 and later supports clients prior to 6.1 release.
-When you configure the CP server, you are required to provide VIPs for IPM-based clients. - For HTTPS-based communication, the CP server on release 6.1 and later only supports clients on release 6.1 and later. - Decide whether you want to configure the CP server cluster in secure mode for IPM-based communication. - Symantec recommends configuring the CP server cluster in secure mode for IPM-based secure communication between the CP server and its clients (SFHA clusters).
-Note that you use IPM-based communication if you want the CP server to support clients that are installed with a release version prior to 6.1 release. - 5 Set up the hardware and network for your CP server. - See "CP server requirements" on page 29. - 6 Have the following information handy for CP server configuration: - Name for the CP server The CP server name should not contain any special characters.
-CP server name can include alphanumeric characters, underscore, and hyphen. - Port number for the CP server Allocate a TCP/IP port for use by the CP server.
+Veritas recommends using at least three coordination points.

+Set up the hardware and network for your CP server.

+See "CP server requirements" on page 25.

+- Have the following information handy for CP server configuration: - Name for the CP server

+The CP server name should not contain any special characters.
+CP server name can include alphanumeric characters, underscore, and hyphen.

+Port number for the CP server

+Allocate a TCP/IP port for use by the CP server.

 Valid port range is between 49152 and 65535.
-The default port number for HTTPS-based communication is 443 and for IPM-based secure communication is 14250. - Virtual IP address, network interface, netmask, and networkhosts for the CP server - You can configure multiple virtual IP addresses for the CP server.
+The default port number for HTTPS-based communication is 443.

+Virtual IP address, network interface, netmask, and networkhosts for the CP server

+You can configure multiple virtual IP addresses for the CP server.